The BFF Digital Libraries

 Chapters 40-66 (3 subsections)

-In the first 39 chapters of Isaiah adulterous Israel is running off and making alliances with Assyria, Egypt and Babylonia.
+In the first 39 chapters of Isaiah, adulterous Israel is running off and making alliances with Assyria, Egypt and Babylonia.
 God kept calling them to trust Him, but they stubbornly resisted.
 God could not use His own kings to accomplish His righteous purposes.
-So God instead showed how He would in spite of themselves find an Israelite, a servant, who would do all of His will.
+So God instead showed how He would, despite themselves, find an Israelite, a servant, who would do all of His will.
 This is the long promised Messiah.

 OT Biblical DVDThrough the first 39 chapters, the bursts of light brightening the otherwise dark scenes as they hint of the promised righteous servant.The numerous reminders of the coming destruction of the wicked humble the righteous but otherwise create hopeful hearts in God's coming kingdom.

-Chapters 40-66 in clear contrast presents a string of salvation messages, with hope and utopia beautifully coloring each of them.
+Chapters 40-66, in clear contrast, present a string of salvation messages, with hope and utopia beautifully coloring each of them.
 This unexpected closing message confirms God is not so preoccupied with saving the righteous that He has forgotten the judgment of the wicked.
 Isaiah dashes the modernists’ approach of letting bygones be bygones.
-Isaiah wants the contrite to fully enjoy their salvation, but the wicked need to be warned of the impending judgment!
+Isaiah wants the contrite to enjoy their salvation fully, but the wicked need to be warned of the impending judgment!

 Click Isaiah's Cap below for a closer look at the mnemonic diagram illustrating the structure of Isaiah.
-Further explanation of the outline and structure are below.
+Further explanations of the outline and structure are below.

 Isaiah's Cap - outline diagram of Isaiah